agosmou/consaf/README.md

 # [Con]struction [Saf]ety
 Current State:
-This is a construction safety tooling web app aimed at remote monitoring for your construction site.
+This is a construction safety tooling web API aimed at remote monitoring for your construction site.
 It is currently in its infancy.
 As of now, the api endpoint `/image_analysis` GET's a random image from unsplash using the search query "construction worker."
 Using the image meta data, the coordinates are stored and used to reverse geo-code a location.
 Then, it provides the day's weather report.
 Finally, a Yolov5n object detection model is run to detect PPE in the image, or lack there-of.
 All of this data is returned as a JSON object to the frontend client.
 <br>
 Future State: